Top 10 Reasons to Own a TacoTime Franchise

 Kahala achieves synergies and cost savings for the franchise community by bundling “back of the house” functions, where the entire franchise community benefits from shared teams in purchasing, finance, real estate, business training and IT to capitalize on economies of scale.
 Each brand, however, operates independently when it comes to developing, operating and marketing the individual concepts.
 A brand president is at the heart of the business and is equipped with a team of passionate sales, marketing and operations talent to support TacoTime and its franchisees.
 This type of support is unique in the franchise industry and sets Kahala apart from its competitors.

-5. TacoTime has plenty of prime locations available
+5. TacoTime has plenty of prime locations available in their taco franchise business model

 For years, TacoTime was known only to our devoted customers in the Pacific Northwest — now TacoTime is ready for the spotlight.
 With the support of franchising giant Kahala Brands behind us, TacoTime is ready to capture the heart of Americans everywhere.
 TacoTime is actively seeking savvy entrepreneurs who are passionate about bringing high-quality, great-tasting Mexican food to their communities.

 “TacoTime is a brand with franchise owners who have been operating great businesses for 20, 30 and even 40 years,” says John Wuycheck, Senior Vice President of Kahala Brands.
-“Our average unit sales revenue is well over $1 million (for the top 10% of our traditional stores, according to Item 19 of our FDD); and while that is a terrific number, it is the result of two things: 1) we have been extremely strategic about where we place new TacoTime locations; and 2) we franchise with entrepreneurs who are passionate about the food, their customers and their staff.
+“Our average unit sales revenue is over $1 million (for the top 20% of our traditional stores, according to Item 19 of our FDD); and while that is a terrific number, it is the result of two things: 1) we have been extremely strategic about where we place new TacoTime locations; and 2) we franchise with entrepreneurs who are passionate about the food, their customers and their staff.
 We only open restaurants in locations that have the population density to support a great business; and furthermore, TacoTime is an easy-to-run business that requires a good work ethic and the discipline to follow our experienced business model.”

 6. TacoTime franchise owners have been operating amazing businesses for generations

 TacoTime is fortunate to have enthusiastic, passionate and driven franchise owners.
-With nearly 300 locations in the United States and Canada, our franchise network is rapidly expanding.
+With locations in the United States and Canada, our franchise network is rapidly expanding.
 Our franchise owners come from a wide variety of backgrounds, professional histories and cultures, and many have been with us for several decades and multiple generations.
 Their decision to go into business for themselves, combined with their passion for TacoTime’s delicious food and a willingness to provide exceptional service to their customers, has helped make TacoTime great since we served our first taco nearly 60 years ago.

 For Denise Staley, who co-owns several TacoTime franchise restaurants in Wyoming, the premier Mexican franchise has given her family a chance at building a future of their own making.
 She and her husband bought their first location from her in-laws several years ago.